shroudofthurin/copilot-chrome-extension/README.md

 ### Warnings
 It should also be noted that this extension will set your copilot brand cookie value to that of the brand whose content you are attempting to open in copilot.
-Therefore it is important to realize that you may loose unsaved changes in any other tabs that containing content from a different brand.
+Therefore it is important to realize that you may lose unsaved changes in any other tabs that containing content from a different brand.